bertramdesigns/poppler-utils/poppler-23.12.0/README.md

 Assumes the following folder structure:

 - poppler-utils-rs
+  - poppler-cmake-toolchains
+    - mac.cmake
+    - unix.cmake
+    - win.cmake
   - poppler-23.12.0
     - poppler-master
       - build-win
-        - toolchain.cmake
+      - build-test
       - build-mac
       - build-unix
     - poppler-data-0.4.12
-    - poppler-test
   - src
     - poppler
-      - data
       - mac
       - unix
       - win

 _**NOTE:** The poppler-test folder is not required for the build, but is useful for testing the library.
-It can be downloaded from the [Poppler repository](https://gitlab.freedesktop.org/poppler/test)._
+It can be downloaded from the [Poppler repository](https://gitlab.freedesktop.org/poppler/test).
+Place the contents in poppler-master/build-test and run "make test"_

 ---